spenrad/React-Google-Books/README.md

 ## Description

-This Googel Books Search App to allow Users to search and save books.
-When a user search a book in the search bar and the books are generated, including a image of the cover page, title,author, adescription of the book.
+This Google Books Search App to allow Users to search and save books.
+When a user search a book in the search bar and the books are generated, including an image of the cover page, title author, a description of the book.
 If the user clicks the save button then the book will be saved to their profile.
 The user also can see a list of their saved books.

 ## Video